pswhdev/pepe-beach-haven/README.md

   - As a traveler planning a trip to Rio de Janeiro:
     - I want to easily find and book accommodation so I can have a comfortable place to stay during my visit.
-    - I want to view high-quality photos and detailed descriptions of available apartments, so I can make an informed decision about where to stay.
+    - I want to view high-quality photos of the apartment, so I can decide if it is a place I would like to stay.
     - I want to access practical information about the surrounding area to help plan my activities during my stay.
     - I want to easily find answers to frequently asked questions (FAQs) such as check-in process, and policies.